Pond (Australian band): History

 A little over a year after the release of The Weather, on 23 July 2018, Pond released the single "Burnt Out Star" and announced tour dates.
 The band then released the single "Sixteen Days" on 5 October along with an accompanying music video.
 The single "Daisy" was released on 10 January 2019 with a music video that was filmed on land for which the Kulin and Nyoongar Nations were the traditional custodians, with the band paying respect to them in the opening card.
 Along with the release of this single, the band announced through social media their eighth studio album, Tasmania, which was released through Interscope Records on 1 March 2019 to similar acclaim as The Weather.

 Days after the release of Tasmania, the band toured locally, with performances in Perth, Brisbane, Sydney, and Melbourne.
 It would be their first local tour since 2017.
 Later that year they would go on to tour Europe and the UK.

 On 9 September 2019, the band announced a live album, Sessions, which was released on 8 November 2019.
 To promote it they released the single "Don't Look at the Sun (Or You'll Go Blind)", an updated live version of a song featured on their debut album Psychedelic Mango.

 During a live performance in Perth, Australia on 8 November 2020, the band unveiled a song titled "America's Cup" and hinted that their ninth studio album was set to be released in June 2021.
 On 31 March 2021, the band released a single called "Pink Lunettes", which was accompanied by a music video directed by band member Jamie Terry.
-On 17 May 2021, the band revealed that their ninth studio album, 9, would be released on 1 October 2021, along with a single, "America's Cup".
+On 17 May 2021, the band revealed that their ninth studio album, 9, would be released on 1 October 2021, along with its lead single, "America's Cup".
 On 30 June 2021, the album's third single, "Toast", was released alongside a video that was co-directed by the band.
 On 1 September 2021, the album's fourth single, "Human Touch", was released and accompanied by a video co-directed by Duncan Wright and lead singer Nick Allbrook.
 On 17 November 2021, the band released a video for the album track, "Take Me Avalon I'm Young", filmed in Hastings, UK, and directed by Bunny Kinney.
 On 2 March 2022, the band revealed that a deluxe edition of 9 was in the works, titled 9 DLX Edition, and was to include four additional tracks cut from the album's initial release.
 Alongside the announcement they unveiled a video for its lead single, “Lights of Leeming”, directed by the band.
 On 4 May 2022, they released a video for its second single, “Hang a Cross On Me”, featuring vocals by Cowboy John, who had previously appeared on the title track of Hobo Rocket; the video was directed by Alex Haygarth and Nick Allbrook.
 9 DLX Edition was released on 20 May 2022.